arashabe/ML_Obesity_Estimation/README.md

 # **Obesity Level Estimation Using Machine Learning**
-### [Statistical Learning](https://unibg.coursecatalogue.cineca.it/insegnamenti/2024/38091-MOD2/2021/8865/89?coorte=2024&adCodRadice=38091)   Project – Master's in Computer Engineering (Data Science & Data Engineering Pathway)
+### [Statistical Learning](https://unibg.coursecatalogue.cineca.it/insegnamenti/2024/38091-MOD2/2021/8865/89?coorte=2024&adCodRadice=38091) - Master's in Computer Engineering (Data Science & Data Engineering Pathway)

 ## **Overview**
 This project aims to estimate obesity levels in individuals from **Mexico, Peru, and Colombia** based on their **eating habits and physical condition**.
-Using **machine learning classification models**, we analyze patterns in the dataset to predict obesity levels with high accuracy.
+Using **machine learning classification models**, patterns in the dataset are analyzed to predict obesity levels with high accuracy.

 ## **Dataset Information**
 - **Source:** [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition)